Highlights for iron

 How to Use iron

-Take this medicine by mouth.
-Chew it completely before swallowing.
+Take this medicine by mouth with a glass of water or fruit juice.
 Follow the directions on the prescription label.
+Swallow whole.
+Do not crush or chew.
 Take this medicine in an upright or sitting position.
 Try to take any bedtime doses at least 10 minutes before lying down.
 You may take this medicine with food.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
 Do not stop taking except on your doctor's advice.

 They need to know if you have any of these conditions:

 - an unusual or allergic reaction to iron, other medicines, foods, dyes, or preservatives

 - pregnant or trying to get pregnant

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Use iron supplements only as directed by your health care professional.
 You will need important blood work while you are taking this medicine.
 It may take 3 to 6 months of therapy to treat low iron levels.
 Pregnant women should follow the dose and length of iron treatment as directed by their doctors.

 Do not use iron longer than prescribed, and do not take a higher dose than recommended.
 Long-term use may cause excess iron to build-up in the body.